HsiehShuJeng/projen-simple/README.md

 # Architecture
 This library constrcution is referred to [this AWS blog](https://aws.amazon.com/tw/blogs/compute/introducing-amazon-api-gateway-service-integration-for-aws-step-functions/).

-# Demonstration about How to Utilize Polyglot Packages
+# How to utilize polyglot packages
 ## TypeScript
    ```bash
    $ cdk --init language typescript